16 Sweet Facts about Alabama

 Alabama’s roads used to be made from wood.
 That’s because pine logs were once used to help deliver cotton gin across a four mile stretch!

 A major player in ceding from the Union, Alabama is still potentially home to explosives buried deep from the American Civil War.
 A huge stock of ten cannonballs, for example, were found deep beneath pavements near the University of Alabama.

 Most states have an official drink that everyone can enjoy.
-Alabama does have an official drink, but unlike other states, it’s alcoholic – namely, it’s Conecuh Ridge whiskey.
+Alabama does have an official drink, but unlike other states, it’s alcoholic – namely, it’s Conecuh Ridge whisky.

 There is – believe it or not – an historic property in Bessemer called Sweet Home.
 Its formal address, therefore, is Sweet Home, Alabama.

 Alabama has a huge role to play in kicking off the American Civil War, with a telegram declaration emanating from Montgomery thought to have triggered the internal battles that followed.

 There are many famous Alabamians.
 Civil rights legend Rosa Parks was born here, as was the singer Nat ‘King’ Cole.
 Alabama is also home for the actor Channing Tatum.

 Alabama started celebrating Christmas, at least officially, before all other states.
 They recognised its importance as a holiday in 1836.